Thio02/RAT-GRABBER-in-one/README.md

 This tool is for educational use only, the author will not be held responsible for any misuse of this tool.

 ## **Credits**
-This project was originally made by https://github.com/Sp00p64/DiscordRAT and https://github.com/codeuk/TrollWare, this entire readme.md is made by him too.\
+This project was originally made by https://github.com/Sp00p64/DiscordRAT, this entire readme.md is made by him too.\
 Credit goes to him for all the original modules and readme.md

 ## **Setup Guide:**